clach04/pebble_watchface_framework/README.md

       * If `UPDATE_HEALTH_ON_ACTIVITY` is set, step count is updated when the Pebble Health service has an update.
 If not set, step count is updated once per minute.
       * `HEALTH_POS` is a GRect()
       * `HEALTH_FMT_STR` is the format of the string to display. `MAX_HEALTH_STR` should be updated if `HEALTH_FMT_STR` is set.
+  * If `USE_TIME_MACHINE` is defined https://github.com/MorrisTimm/pebble-time-machine will be used (dependencies should be filled in, known to work with version 1.0.2).

 Examples
 --------